 Fighters compete in what is known as the octagon, an engineered fence.
 Once thought to be a gimmick, the octagonal shape gives structural support.
 The octagon is 30 feet in diameter and stands 5ft 6in.

-These are the UFC rules, defined, decided and approved by the Nevada State athletic commission.
+These are the MMA rules, defined, decided and approved by the Nevada State athletic commission.

 1. Butting with the head (could cause concussion for both opponents)

 2. Eye gouging (any form of attack on the eyes could cause permanent loss of sight)

 5. Fish Hooking (can cause permanent damage or lacerations to sensitive areas)

 6. Groin attacks of any kind (can cause prostrate cancer or hernias)